 North Korean art sells in China despite UN sanctions over nuclear program

-BEIJING -- For sale at a recent Beijing art exposition was a painting with an asking price of $2,460 that depicted the snow-capped Mount Baekdu, the mythical birthplace of the Korean people.
+BEIJING -- For sale at a recent Beijing art exposition was a painting with an asking price of $2,460 that depicted the snow-capped Mount Paektu, the mythical birthplace of the Korean people.

 A portrait of a prim young lady in bright brushstrokes was being sold for $5,190.
-For buyers on a budget, there were colorful landscapes being offered for a few hundred dollars.
+For buyers on a budget, there were colorful landscapes being offered for less than $100.

 The dealer hawking the art made no effort to disguise who produced the pieces, despite stiff U.N. sanctions prohibiting the sale of such goods: “They were painted over there," the dealer said, “in North Korea.”